Resource 1

 In your kickoffs and touchpoints, which describes how you show up?

-"What do you need from us?"
-You're waiting.
+"What do you want to do?" / "Here’s this cool feature, how do you want to use it?" / "Can you fill out this spreadsheet?"
+You’re waiting.
 The customer is carrying the burden of direction.

-The shift from coordinator to advisor changes what customers expect — and what they trust you with.
+That shift, from coordinator to advisor, is the whole game.
+It changes what customers expect, and what they trust you with.

 Resource 2